 There are species of deer (Cervidae) and antelope (Bovidae) that are not easily identifiable to family unless the cranial appendages are present.
 All this hints that one created kind could have given rise to all in Ruminantia.
 However, given the diversity of this group I will split them so as to avoid underestimating the number of kinds on the Ark.

 If a giraffe, a cow and a sheep can be borne a single set of parents then the question becomes: just how far can biological variation be stretched in the young earth viewpoint?
 David MacMillan’s guest post, Dodging Darwin: How Ken Ham’s Ark Encounter is Slowly Embracing Evolution , explored that very question with respect to the animals classified in the Carnivora.
-Lightner and others have embraced so much change one has to wonder how long will young-earth creationists deny that whales were not born of a land-dwelling ungulate ancestor that was on the ark or that seals do not share a common ancestor with bears?
+Lightner and others have embraced so much change one has to wonder, how long will young-earth creationists deny that whales were not born of a land-dwelling ungulate ancestor (1) that was on the ark or that seals do not share a common ancestor with bears?

 Lastly, how will the greater acceptance of the flexibility of life forms effect the YEC dogma that “vast differences” between human and chimpanzee biology make the story of human origins from an ape ancestor impossible?
-I can’t help but feel that the growing acceptance of vast amounts of change is undermining their own view on the specialness of man.
-I believe this is question they need to think about carefully as they proceed into these uncharted waters.
+I can’t help but feel that the growing acceptance of vast amounts of change is undermining their own view on the uniqueness of man.
+I believe this is a question they need to think about carefully as they proceed into uncharted waters.